 - Eat meals and snacks at about the same time each day.

 - Eat 3 major meals and 5 minor meals daily.

-- Eat high-fibre diet to control sugar level.
-Include oats, wheat bran, Chana atta, soya products, grains, millets, green leafy vegetables, broccoli and flax seeds in your diet.
-Wash all fruits & vegetable with hot water before consumption.
+- Eat a high-fiber diet to control sugar levels.
+Include oats, wheat bran, Chana atta, soya products, grains, millets, green leafy vegetables, broccoli, and flax seeds in your diet.
+Wash all fruits & vegetables with hot water before consumption.

 - Take your medicine at the same time every day.
 Consult your doctor about the best time to take your medicines based on your meal plan.

 - Alcohol has calories but no nutrients.
 If you drink alcohol every day during this time, it can make your blood glucose level too high, if you want to drink alcohol, consult your doctor about how it fits into your plan according to sugar level.